Regenerative-Farming-Ecosystem-Event_8.jpg

 Ark Summit 2026 explores how UK farming and land use can build long-term resilience in the face of climate volatility, geopolitical instability and market uncertainty.

 With only 100 public tickets available, the Summit is intentionally small and highly focused.
-It is designed not simply for discussion, but to generate clarity, agency and practical action across land use, food systems, biodiversity and climate resilience.
+It exists not simply for discussion, but to generate clarity, agency and practical action across land use, food systems, biodiversity and climate resilience.

 Get your ticket here.